testpress/streams-docs/docs/mobile-sdk/ios-native-sdk/getting-started.md

  TPAVPlayer is a wrapper class of AVPlayer that provides built-in support for playing our videos without requiring additional effort.
 It also supports FairPlay streaming for DRM-protected content.

- Since TPAVPlayer is a wrapper class of AVPlayer, you can also use the TPAVPlayer with native iOS player to Streams Videos.
+ Since TPAVPlayer is a wrapper class of AVPlayer, you can also use the TPAVPlayer with native iOS player to play Streams Videos.
 :::